ZeNyfh/gigavibe/README.md

 djlog.txt
 adminlog.txt
 generallog.txt
-(these will be in a zip file once updated)
+(these will all be in a zip file once updated)